 - Nevertheless notice that the number of girls taking Advanced Level subjects is greater than the number of boys so that despite boys’ higher percentages of top grade passes the gender difference in the number of top grade passes is small.

-- Some analysts predicted that female attainment levels might fall relative to male attainment levels as the coursework components of Advanced Level subjects were discontinued but others have never believed that coursework requirements particularly favoured female students and you may click here for a TES article indicating that the gender gap in attainment of A* and A grades actually declined between 2016/7 and 2017/8.
+- Some analysts predicted that female attainment levels might fall relative to male attainment levels as the coursework components of Advanced Level subjects were discontinued but others have never believed that coursework requirements particularly favoured female students.

 - The gender differences in subject choice are greater at Advanced Level than at GCSE Level.
 See Gender and Subject Choice for recent data

 - There are significant gender differences in choice of vocational courses